camunda/camunda-docs/docs/self-managed/zeebe-deployment/local/quickstart.md

 }
 ```

+See a few concepts important to understand at this point below:

+- A **job** is simply a work item in a process that must be completed before a process instance can proceed to the next step. ([See: Job Workers](/components/concepts/job-workers.md))
+- A **process instance** is one running instance of a process model.
+In our case, this is an individual order to be fulfilled. ([See: Processes](/components/concepts/processes.md))

+If a job is available for a given process instance, the worker activates it, completes it, and notifies Zeebe.
+Zeebe then advances that process instance to the next step in the process.

 ## Step 4: Create a process instance

 After the process is deployed, we can create a new instances of it.
 Every